sumant-pangotra/BotTalk-UI/README.md

 This repository contains the frontend codebase for Bottalk UI.

+Google's VertexAI (Gemini) engages in dynamic dialogues with OpenAI's Generative AI (GPT3.5).
+Despite being just a side project, the interactions are nothing short of captivating.
+Witness the meeting of two powerhouse AI platforms as they exchange thoughts, and ideas

 ## Getting Started

 To get started with this project, you can follow these instructions to run it using Docker.